 Brunella Bruno

-I was an academic visitor at Saïd Business School at the University of Oxford from February to August 2016 and visiting professor at the Bangor Business School at Bangor University from January to August 2013.
+I was an academic visitor at Saïd Business School at the University of Oxford and visiting professor at the Bangor Business School at Bangor University, UK.

 https://www.europarl.europa.eu/RegData/etudes/ATAG/2021/695461/IPOL_ATA(2021)695461_EN.pdf

 My main research interests are empirical banking and art investing.
-I am particularly interested in studying the effects of regulation and supervision on bank behavior.
+In banking, I am particularly interested in studying the effects of regulation and supervision on bank behavior and how banks cope with credit risk.
+My most recent research is on the effects of climate-related risks on bank credit allocation policies.

 Finance and investment: the European case, 2018Determinants of bank lending in Europe and the United States.
 Evidence from crisis and post-crisis years